jameskolean/gatsby-jameskolean-tech/_data/post/2022-08-06-SSG-introduction.md

 ## Add data source

 For this tutorial, we will use Markdown files as our data source.
-GatsbyJS supports multiple simultaneous data sources, merging them into a single GraphQL schema.
+GatsbyJS supports multiple data sources, merging them into a single GraphQL schema.
 For most data sources, there are existing plugins.
 Custom plugins can be written with some Node code.

 ```
-yarn add  gatsby-transformer-remark
+npm install gatsby-transformer-remark
 ```

 Now edit `gatsby-config.js.` Adding the `gatsby-source-filesystem` stanza telling Gatsby where to find our Markdown files.
 Then, add the `gatsby-transformer-remark` plugin to transform the Markdown into the GraphQL schema.